Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 - Update your list throughout the day

 I’m finding it really useful to share my daily #kickerlist on Instagram.
 I’m more likely to complete jobs and finish my whole list.
 I am completing lists in full more often and feeling good.
+Feeling good is really important for me, mentally, as it helps me to stay on top form when working hard.
+One way that you can keep your mental health in check is by speaking to a therapist from BetterHelp.

 I hope you’ll join me over on Instagram, or even on Twitter!
 All you need to do is upload a photo of your #kickerlist and then use the hashtag and take me.
 I’m Katykicker on both Instagram and Twitter so it should be pretty easy to join in!
 If you tag me on Instagram make sure you click on my photograph and it underlines the name so I receive a notification in my inbox.
 I’ll then send you a supportive message or some encouragement!